JieyuWu/ToyotaMod/Chevy-Bolt.md

 5. Start the car.
 The UI should show the road webcam's view
 6. Engage

-These instructions compiled from the [tools/webcam wiki](https://github.com/commaai/openpilot/tree/master/tools/webcam)
+These instructions compiled and modified from the [tools/webcam wiki](https://github.com/commaai/openpilot/tree/master/tools/webcam)